dice-cyfronet/atmosphere/doc/api/README.md

 # AIR API

 All API requests require authentication (if not stated different).
 You need to pass a `private_token` parameter by url or header.
-If passed as header, the header name must be "PRIVATE-TOKEN" (capital and with dash instead of underscore).

 If no, or an invalid, `private_token` is provided then an error message will be returned with status code 401: